The Future National Park

 This image takes us back to the same typical scene in the National Park.
 This time, however, we have moved the clock on 25 years to paint a picture of a possible landscape of the future.

 This landscape is one where nature and farming work together to create a resilient biodiverse landscape.
 A sustainable future for the National Park will embrace nature recovery, nature-based solutions to climate change, green growth, and transitioning our communities to low-carbon living that is accessible to all.
 We hope others will be inspired to act and that our visitors will benefit and learn from closer contact with this nature-rich world.
 This is the driving force of our vision that we are inviting all partners to share with us.
-We believe that this is an imperative that must be acted upon now, and where possible collaboratively with everyone who has a stake in the continued viability of the Park for people and nature.
+We believe that this is an imperative that must be acted upon now, and where possible collaborate with everyone who has a stake in the continued viability of the Park for people and nature.

 Our National Park will be a place of inspiration, driving action for a vibrant and sustainable future.

 We will harness the power of nature and people working in balance to help us face climate change, biodiversity decline, economic recovery and the health and social care crisis.

 In 2048 Bannau Brycheiniog will be ecologically resilient and we will have surpassed net zero carbon.

 Our communities will be connected, caring, collaborative and thriving.

 The culture, natural beauty and environment of the Park will have brought inspiration and joy to all who live, work and visit here.